MadLadSquad/UntitledVulkanGameEngineOld/.github/CodeStyleGuidelines.md

 2. Classes should always have some type of constructor
 3. Classes can be global variables only if and when there needs to be 1 instance of them
 ## UI
-1. Editor UI should be label on the right, content on the left
+1. Editor UI should be labeled on the right, content on the left
-2. An editor UI widget can be contained in the GLRenderer.cpp or in a seperate file in a namespace with the name of the widget
+2. An editor UI widget can be contained in the GLRenderer.cpp or in a separate file in a namespace with the name of the widget
 3. The render function for UI is a static function that is always called display
 ## For the game developer
 Coming soon